phlagg/P5/README.md

 # P5
-P5.js exercises from The Coding Train!
+A collection of P5.js exercises from <a href="https://thecodingtrain.com/">The Coding Train. </a>